Unidata/netcdf/NUG/guide.md

 portable.
 Platform-specific ports that further optimize the implementation for better I/O performance are practical in some cases.

-\section parallel_access Parallel Access with NetCDF-4
+\section nug_parallel_access Parallel Access with NetCDF-4

 Use the special parallel open (or create) calls to open (or create) a file, and then to use parallel I/O to read or write that file (see